 Why does redistricting matter?

 Redistricting affects political power.
 It determines which party controls Congress and state and local governments across the country.
-Even when the population is divided equally, drawing the lines one way can reward Democrats and punish Republicans or vice versa.
-Some line-drawing can protect incumbents.
-Some line-drawing can guarantee they will face a potent challenger, either from their own party or the opposite party.
 Consequently, redistricting has a direct bearing on what matters a legislature chooses to tackle, and which to ignore.

 How should the lines be drawn?

 A good redistricting process should help a community secure meaningful representation.
-Other than meeting the constitutional requirement that all votes should count equally, there is no magic formula.
-Many states consider “communities of interest” when drawing their districts.
-That’s just a term for groups of people who share common social, cultural, racial, economic, geographic, or other concerns.
+Many states consider “communities of interest” when drawing their districts and that’s a good place to start.
+Community of interest is a term for groups of people who share common social, cultural, racial, economic, geographic, or other concerns.
 These groups are likely to have similar legislative interests as well, and that means they can benefit from common representation in the government.
 This goes much deeper than Republican or Democrat.
 A district of farmers, say, and a district of city dwellers will probably elect representatives that reflect differing histories, priorities, and aspirations.
 Other redistricting goals — like keeping a district compact or within county borders — are usually proxies for keeping communities intact.
 A good redistricting process will be open and transparent, allowing communities to ask questions and give input.
 This participation is important, since communities are the basic units of well-designed districts.

 What is gerrymandering?